 - Lastly, add a pat of non-dairy butter and fresh thyme to add a burst of delicious buttery, herby flavor that really takes this dish to the next level.

-Kosher chicken marsala is a dish that goes well with a lot of different sides.
-Your family and shabbat guests alike will never guess that you did not spend hours in the kitchen creating this delicious dish.
+Sides for Chicken Marsala are easy to find since this recipe goes well with everything.
+Your family and shabbat guests alike will never guess that you did not spend hours in the kitchen when you made Chicken Marsala.
 There are an endless possibility of sides you could serve with this chicken marsala recipe for a complete meal.
 We suggest that you pick at least one starch and one vegetable to serve with this dish.
 Here are some of our favorites:

 - Israeli Salad